 12. Poonam Chambers, Worli

-Post the 1993 bomb blasts and the incident involving the crashed wall in 1997, this place is supposed to harbor the spirit of several people who remained trapped under the rubble.
+Post the 1993 bomb blasts and the incident involving the crashed wall in 1997, this place is supposed to harbour the spirit of several people who remained trapped under the rubble.
 Owing to the unnatural nature of their deaths, a lot of ghost stories spurted from the annals of Poonam Chambers, giving it the status of a notoriously haunted place in Mumbai.
 Watchmen and security guards have reported incidents involving rattling doors which have scared them vehemently.

 13. Taj Mahal Hotel